Pantsula: Technique

-Pantsula is a syncopated, quick-stepping, low to the ground form of dance which evokes the urban street culture of which it is a part.
-It is performed by groups of dancers who practice together for many hours each week.
+Pantsula is a syncopated, quick-stepping, low to the ground form of dance which evokes the urban street culture of which it is a part of.It is performed by groups of dancers who practice together for many hours each week.
 It provides a powerful, stylized form of expression.
 As one pantsula dancer describes it, "we have drive, we are one, we have power, we are young, strong and quick, we have our own style and we are competitive."

 It developed from the Sotho dances of mqaquanga and marabi, with influence from 1930s American jazz.
 Later evolutions of pantsula dancing in the 1980s were influenced by American hip hop and breakdance.
 Quick, darting steps in geometric lines with an uneven rhythmic quality characterize this form of movement.
 The Charleston, a knock-kneed manoeuvre from American jazz, as well as the popping and locking found in US hip hop, are also found in this form of dance.
-The word pantsula is Zulu, and refers to "waddling like a duck."
-This flat-footed move with the buttocks sticking out is commonplace in the dance form.
+The word pantsula is Zulu, and refers to a dance style.
+This flat-footed dance move makes use of mostly your limbs and has an exaggeration to it.

-Pantsula has three styles: Western Style, Slow Poison, and Futhuza.
-Western Style is the most typically found form, and it is highly rigorous.
+Pantsula has three styles: Western style, slow poison, and futhuza.
+Western style is the most typically found form, and it is highly rigorous.
 The arms remain wrapped around an upright torso while the feet move in extremely fast and particular shuffling and jumping movements as groups of dancers move in and out of geometric formations.
 This form requires good physical command of the body.
-Slow Poison is like Western style in form, with mostly stationary arms and intricate lower body movements, but it is performed in a slow, steady fashion with a constant beat.
+Slow poison is like Western style in form, with mostly stationary arms and intricate lower body movements, but it is performed in a slow, steady fashion with a constant beat.
 Futhuza is infused with elements of American breakdancing and hiphop.
 This form utilizes the somewhat disjointed, sometimes fluid, robotic motion of popping and locking.

 Music

 Originally, pantsula dancers did not have access to recorded music and danced to live music, including voices like Bra Sello and "Big Voice Jack" Lerole.
-As radios became more readily available, dancers opted for international and US pop music, calling on icons like Michael Jackson as well as rappers including MC Hammer and Puff Daddy.
+As radios became more readily available, dancers opted for international and US pop music, calling on icons like Michael Jackson as well as rappers including MC Hammer and P Diddy.
 However, in the 1990s, a particular type of music for pantsula emerged: kwaito.
 This multilingual music is typical of the myriad of cultures in South Africa, and is a blend of seSotho, isiZulu, English, and Afrikaans.
 It is strong and sharp, like pantsula, and projects a streetwise, gangster image.

+Popular culture

-Pantsula was featured in the 2018 music video All the Stars by the artist Kendrick Lamar.
+Pantsula was featured in the 2018 music video "All the Stars" by the artist Kendrick Lamar.

 Pantsula dancing is the subject of Tjo Vitjo, a hyper-reality South African TV series created in 2017 by documentarian Vincent Moloi and starring Warren Masemola and Rapulana Seiphemo.
 It is currently (2022) running on Netflix.

+In 2021, Netflix's dance-series drama, Jiva! set in the township of Umlazi in Durban, showcased pantsula alongside other South African dance styles.